Search Posts

 New VarianceBookBanner

-Welcome to the latest SAP S/4HANA edition of this groundbreaking SAP book.
+Welcome to the latest SAP S/4HANA edition of this bestselling SAP Press book which immediately entered the SAP Press top ten when published on Jan 26, 2023.

-The first edition, published in 2007, was the first-ever book on SAP Controlling (CO).
-It explained SAP CO in an easy-to-understand manner and has continued to attract positive reader feedback and comments from our SAP Controlling community.
+The First Edition, published in 2007, was the first-ever book on SAP Controlling (CO) which explained SAP CO in an easy-to-understand way and continues to attract many positive reader comments.

-The second edition, released in 2011, had a revised and improved layout and new content based on SAP ERP 6.0.
+The Second Edition, published in 2011, had a revised and improved layout and new content based on SAP ERP 6.0.
 It continued as a bestseller in the SAP Press catalog.

-Chapter 7 discusses new options for variance analysis delivered with SAP S/4HANA Cloud when you use scope item 3F0 (Event-Based Production Cost Posting) and SAP S/4HANA 2022 with the business function for universal parallel accounting.
+We discuss new options for variance analysis delivered with SAP S/4HANA Cloud scope item 3F0 (Event-Based Production Cost Posting) and SAP S/4HANA 2022 with Universal Parallel Accounting UPA.
+A comprehensive chapter-by-chapter review follows:

 Chapter 1 Initial Planning

-We provide an overview of the planning process to set the baseline for variance analysis.
+We first analyze the planning process which sets the baseline for variance analysis.

 Figure 1 Sales and Operations Planning

-We examine sales and operations planning (S&OP), as shown in Figure 1.
-We also examine long-term planning to determine the raw materials to be purchased and the available manufacturing capacity to be reserved.
+We examine sales and operations planning (S&OP), as shown in Figure 1, and long-term planning to determine the raw materials to be purchased and the available manufacturing capacity to be reserved.

-Note that S&OP is slowly being replaced by SAP Integrated Business Planning for Supply Chain (SAP IBP), which supports all S&OP features.
+Note, S&OP is being replaced by SAP Integrated Business Planning for Supply Chain (SAP IBP), which supports all S&OP features.
 S&OP is intended as a bridge or interim solution that allows a smooth transition from SAP ERP to on-premise SAP S/4HANA and SAP IBP.
-See SAP Note 2268064 for details.
+See SAP Note 2268064.

 We look at cost center planning and how to combine planned expenses and activity usage with setting planned activity rates.